napari/island-dispatch/source/blog/triangles_speedup_beta.md

 in an upcoming blog post.
 Finally, we also want to thank the [scverse team](https://scverse.org/), a consortium of open-source developers dedicated to single-cell omics.

+Luca Marconato, Juan Nunez-Iglesias, Peter Sobolewski, and Wouter-Michiel Vierdag helped with the writing of this post.